ricsirigu/ricsirigu.github.io/src/data/experiences/experience-3/index.md

 endDate: 'Nov 2018'
 ---

-As a team member, my primary responsibility was to assist the company in refining their microservices architecture through the utilization of Scala, Akka, and Lagom.
+Refined and extended microservices infrastructure using Scala, Akka, and Lagom.
+Contributed to backend reliability and architectural improvements.